click on the menu below to navigate this site

 The hotel reef.

-I spent the morning on the phone with Wells Fargo bank pleading with them to stop turning off my Internet access to my bank account.
-This has been a constant theme for both Julia and I since we first tried to access our accounts in Egypt.
-To make matters worse the banker told me this morning that they had made a mistake and turned my access off by mistake.
-The lesson here is to call your bank, especially if it is Wells Fargo, before you travel overseas and let them know.
+I spent the morning on the phone with Wells Fargo bank pleading with them to stop turning off my online access to my bank account.
+This has been a constant issue for both Julia and me since we first tried to access our accounts in Egypt.
+To make matters worse, the banker told me this morning that they had mistakenly deactivated my access.
+The lesson here is to call your bank, especially if it's Wells Fargo, before you travel overseas and let them know.
 What a waste of good beach time.

 Saturday, January 12, 2008

-We rose up early and caught the tour bus to Saint Catherine's monastery this morning.
-The bus traveled through the vast Sinai sandy deserts and rocky, craggy mountains.
-Truly there is very little life in these lands at least when looking from a bus on the road.
-Last year it rained once in Egypt and this was less than an inch.
-Given this it is easy to understand why this place is so dry and desolate.
+We rose early and caught the tour bus to Saint Catherine's Monastery this morning.
+The bus traveled through the vast Sinai deserts and rocky, craggy mountains.
+Truly, there is very little life in these lands, at least when viewed from a bus on the road.
+Last year, it rained only once in Egypt, less than an inch.
+Given this, it's easy to understand why this place is so dry and desolate.

 The Sinai countryside from our bus.

 The bus stopped at a gas station and then at the side of the road to view an oasis.
-Finally we parked at Saint Catherine's monastery.
-Our tour guide was very knowledgeable (as have all of our guides been in Egypt) and spoke multiple languages.
-He explained the amazing history of Saint Catherine's monastery.
-This monastery has been continually operating since 400 BC.
+Finally, we parked at Saint Catherine's Monastery.
+Our tour guide was very knowledgeable (as have all of our guides in Egypt) and spoke multiple languages.
+He explained the amazing history of Saint Catherine's Monastery, which has been continuously operating since 400 BC.

-From Julia: In the skull room was also the fully robed skeleton of the monk who went up a nearby mountain and found the bones of St Catherine, which had been dropped there by angels after she was killed by the Romans, well so the story goes.
-St Catherine's forearm and head are still in the Basilica and believers come to kiss them and give rings and jewels to the monastery.
+From Julia: In the skull room, there was also the fully robed skeleton of the monk who went up a nearby mountain and found the bones of St. Catherine, which had been dropped there by angels after she was killed by the Romans, or so the story goes.
+St. Catherine's forearm and head are still in the basilica, where believers come to kiss them and donate rings and jewels to the monastery.
 The rest of her bones were generously distributed to churches in Italy and France to serve as relics.

-We encountered this next problem once before on our other tour in Egypt.
-Once the bus left the monastery we stopped for lunch and then they made a stop at Dahab where we were dropped off at a "government controlled" jewelry store.
-There the owner tried every trick in the book to sell something to anyone.
-This does seem to be an annoying theme with tours in Egypt.
+We encountered a familiar issue once again on our tour in Egypt.
+After leaving the monastery, we stopped for lunch, and then we were dropped off at a "government-controlled" jewelry store in Dahab.
+There, the owner tried every trick in the book to sell something to everyone.
+This does seem to be a recurring theme with tours in Egypt.

-The Burning Bush within Saint Catherine's monastery; you know the one from the Old Testament.
+The Burning Bush within Saint Catherine's Monastery—yes, the one from the Old Testament.

-From Julia: It was wonderful to think of all the history of the monastery and the 1000's of monks and pilgrims who"d been to St Catherine's since Roman times.
-We heard that an historian went there in Victorian times and was studying the ancient bible the monks had in the library, which is second only to the Vatican for ancient texts.
-Anyway, this guy stole the bible and gave it to Alexander II of Russia.
-Then when the Revolution came it was sold to the British museum where it resides to this day.
-If you can't get to Egypt I think the British museum has enough Egyptian treasures to give you a good idea of the place!
+From Julia: It was wonderful to think of all the history of the monastery and the thousands of monks and pilgrims who've visited St. Catherine's since Roman times.
+We heard that a historian went there in Victorian times and was studying the ancient Bible the monks had in the library, which is second only to the Vatican for ancient texts.
+Anyway, this historian stole the Bible and gave it to Alexander II of Russia.
+Then when the Revolution came, it was sold to the British Museum, where it resides to this day.
+If you can't get to Egypt, I think the British Museum has enough Egyptian treasures to give you a good idea of the place!

 Sunday, January 13, 2008